Professional Negligence Accountant Claims | Jack Ross

 The standard is that of a reasonably competent professional in the same field.
 The professional is expected to exercise the skill and care that would be expected of an ordinarily competent member of that profession.

 Yes, forensic accountants play a crucial role in loss calculations in professional negligence claims.
 They analyse financial records and assess the quantifiable damages suffered as a result of the professional's negligence.
+Where negligence has caused physical harm, there may also be a personal injury claim running alongside the professional negligence action.